duckdb-faiss-ext/duckdb-faiss-ext/README.md

 ![Comparison against vss](plots/vss.png)

+The batch size is 1, since VSS doesn't support batches (yet).
+The number of results are computed based on the passingrate, setting the binomial(P) CDF to 99.

 Note that this is a Logarithmic scale, since otherwise the only thing you could see would be one SQL line and one VSS/FAISS line.
 As you can see faiss is significantly faster using single-query batch queries (since vss doesn't support batch operations).